Mbed-TLS/mbedtls/docs/getting_started.md

-## Getting started with Mbed Crypto
+## Getting started with Mbed TLS

-### What is Mbed Crypto?
+### What is Mbed TLS?

-Mbed Crypto is an open source cryptographic library that supports a wide range of cryptographic operations, including:
+Mbed TLS is an open source cryptographic library that supports a wide range of cryptographic operations, including:
 * Key management
 * Hashing
 * Symmetric cryptography